 What is Keratoconus?

-Keratoconus is an eye condition where the cornea bulges out to the exterior, adopting a cone shape that affects visual acuity.
-Despite the current medical advances, some of the causes and details about keratoconus are not known.
-However, what we know allows us to treat it and improve the visual function of these patients.
+Keratoconus is a condition where the cornea bulges out toward the exterior of the eye, adopting a cone shape that affects vision.
+Despite the current medical advances, not all of the causes and details about keratoconus are known.
+However, what we do know allows us to treat it and improve the visual function of these patients.

 Causes of Keratoconus

-In keratoconus, the outer lens of the eye (aka the cornea) adopts a dome or cone shape.
-This happens because the cornea become thin and very weak, and cannot hold back the internal pressure of the eye.
-Thus, it bulges out and takes this form.
+In keratoconus, the outer lens of the eye (the cornea) adopts a dome or cone shape.
+This happens because the cornea becomes thin and weak and can no longer maintain the internal pressure of the eye.

-Keratoconus appears to have a genetic predisposition.
-Certain environmental factors and allergic reactions appear to play a role, especially when there’s excessive eye rubbing.
-It usually appears early, during the second decade of life, affecting one in 2,000 people with no racial or ethnical differences.
+Keratoconus appears to involve a genetic predisposition.
+Certain environmental factors and allergic reactions can play a role, especially if excessive eye rubbing occurs.
+It most commonly manifests in adolescents, affecting one in 2,000 people with no differences across racial or ethnic groups.

 Symptoms of Keratoconus